SAP-archive/cloud-platform-iot-starterkit/cf/README.md

 The document and the code snippets will provide a complete end to end [samples](samples) of how to use the SAP Cloud Platform Internet of Things for the Cloud Foundry Environment.

-The Internet of Things Gateway Edge requires pre-configured data models in order to publish data using specific protocol.
+The Internet of Things Edge Platform requires pre-configured data models in order to publish data using specific protocol.
 All those data models including the automation script are collected under the [protocols](protocols) directory.